-- 2.3.25 Describe the concept of dose audit and its relationship to DRLs and explain how DRLs are derived. - 2.3.26 Describe the principle of dose optimisation, and how it is applied to diagnostic and interventional radiology. - 2.3.27 Describe and contrast the most commonly used monitors for personal dose measurement. - 2.3.28 Describe the various methods for calculation of patient and fetal radiation dose in radiology. - 2.3.29 State approximate doses for common X-ray imaging (plain radiographic, ARPANSA CT DRLs) and common nuclear medicine examinations, ventilation/perfusion (V/Q), bone, radionuclide cardiac stress/ rest scans, whole body FDG PET). - 2.3.30 Describe the factors influencing patient dose in CT scanning. - 2.3.31 Generally describe the methods of calculating patient and foetal radiation dose for routine diagnostic nuclear medicine studies using ICRP publications.

-2.3.32 Generally describe electronic dosimeters commonly available for personal dose measurement that give immediate radiation exposure feedback and their typical applications in medical imaging.
+- 2.3.26.
+Describe the legal role and responsibilities of the radiologist in justification of imaging in diagnostic and interventional radiology. - 2.3.27.
+Describe the concept of dose audit and Facility Reference Levels (FRLs) and the relationship to DRLs and explain how FRLs and DRLs are derived. - 2.3.28.
+Describe the principle of dose optimisation, and how it is applied to diagnostic and interventional radiology. - 2.3.29.
+Describe and contrast the most commonly used monitors for personal dose measurement. - 2.3.30.
+Describe the various methods for calculation of patient and fetal radiation dose in radiology. - 2.3.31.
+State approximate doses for common X-ray imaging (plain radiographic, ARPANSA CT DRLs) and common nuclear medicine examinations, ventilation/perfusion (V/Q), bone, radionuclide cardiac stress/rest scans, whole body FDG PET). - 2.3.32.
+Describe the factors influencing patient dose in radiography, fluoroscopy, mammography and CT. - 2.3.33.
+Generally describe the methods of calculating patient and fetal radiation dose for routine diagnostic nuclear medicine studies using ICRP publications. - 2.3.34.
+Generally describe electronic dosimeters commonly available for personal dose measurement that give immediate radiation exposure feedback and their typical applications in medical imaging.